Geoffrey Aori Mabea

-Geoffrey Aori Mabea is an energy economist and corporate executive and the current Chief Executive Officer of the Regional Association of Energy Regulators for Eastern and Southern Africa.
+Geoffrey Aori Mabea is an energy economist, professor, and corporate executive and the current Chief Executive Officer of the Regional Association of Energy Regulators for Eastern and Southern Africa.
 He is the immediate former Executive Secretary of the Energy Regulators Association of East Africa.
 He Served that position from 2020 as the first Executive Secretary of the regional Organisation with the mandate of spearheading establishment of the East African Community Energy Union.
 Prior to joining EREA, he was a researcher at the University of Dundee.
 He also served as a capital projects advisor with PwC.

 Education

 Mabea holds a bachelor's degree in Geomatics and a Master of Business Administration both obtained from Jomo Kenyatta University of Agriculture and Technology.
 He also has a Master of Science in energy economics and policy from the University of Surrey on a Chevening Scholarship.
 Later, he pursued a Doctor of Philosophy degree in Energy economics from the University of Dundee Scotland on a Centre for Energy, Petroleum and Mineral Law and Policy Scholarship.